khulnasoft-lab/design.khulnasoft.com/contents/patterns/filtering.md

 ### Adding filters with dropdowns

-This pattern is recommended for cases when a multiple filters can be added with each filter dropdown.
+This pattern is recommended for cases when multiple filters can be added with each filter dropdown.
 For example, a list of issues can be filtered by multiple assignees.

 <todo>Add pattern and guidelines for adding multiple filters with dropdowns.</todo>